FernandoLpz0911/BakeryWebsite/README.md

 Functionalities:
 - Initial Page
 	- Show the baking
-	- Create order requests button which redirects to google form associated with the language specific to site (only doing Spanish and English)
+	- Create order requests button which redirects to a form associated with the language specific to site (only doing Spanish and English)
-	- Upper of the page has an about which can go to mission, and history
+	- Upper of the page has an about which can go to about, baked goods, home, and the contact page
-	- Upper of the page has a in-site menu (potentially overlay depending on quantity of items)
-	- Allow for contact button functionality on upper page for "General inquiries and Feedback"
+	- Allow for contact button functionality on contact page for inquries

 Page for order requests
 	- Should behave similarly to a google form
 	- Asks for customer first and last name
 	- Phone number to contact
 	- Email to contact
-	- Order request
+	- General request/info
-	- What date they'd like it by utilizing calendar api
- 	- Sends the details to owner's email

 - Data analytics that observes
 	- New page visitors
 	- Returning page visitors